 The word ‘friendly’ might not instantly come to mind when you think of some of the busiest cities in the world, but with all those people comes a lot of good.
-We asked our social audience of 1.5 million people “where you would find the friendliest cities and towns in Australia?”
+We looked to our audience to find out “where you would find the friendliest cities and towns in Australia?”

 From how easy the city is to navigate or strangers helping you find your way, to making new best friends in a local bar, these are the cities and towns across Australia where you’ll be made to feel the most welcome.

 The friendliest cities and towns in AustraliaHow do these rankings work?

 Melton is a friendly place if – and emphasis on if – you’re local.
 While that’s all well and good for Melton residents and their good neighbourly vibes, it can mean that visitors might feel like they don’t quite fit in and are unwelcome.

 Warrnambool might have beautiful ocean views but its residents aren’t doing much to boost its reputation on a global scale.
 Locals aren’t exactly rude, per se, but the overall indifference towards strangers can take its toll.